Why the world's first octopus 'farm' is generating controversy

 “We have an example of an organism that has evolved to have an intelligence that is extremely comparable to ours.”

-Their problem-solving, play and curiosity skills are very similar to those of humans, says Vinther – and yet they are “out of this world”.
+Their problem-solving, play, and curiosity-building skills are very similar to those of humans, says Vinther – and yet they are “out of this world.”

 “This is potentially what it would be like if we were to meet an intelligent alien from a different planet.”

-Nueva Pescanova says on its website that it is “firmly committed to aquaculture as a method to reduce pressure on fisheries and ensure sustainable, safe, healthy and controlled resources, complementing fisheries.”
+Nueva Pescanova states on its website that it is “firmly committed to aquaculture as a method to reduce pressure on fisheries and ensure sustainable, safe, healthy and controlled resources, complementing fisheries.”

 CIWF’s Lara argues, however, that NP’s actions are purely commercial and the company’s environmental argument is not logical.
 “This does not mean that fishermen will stop fishing (octopus).”